 When people think of live video streaming, their mind wanders to the gamers on Twitch.
 Influencers who “go live” on Instagram or YouTube to interact with followers.
 But live video encompasses so many more scenarios than just these.
 In 2021, 1 in 6 US patient visits relied on 2-way live video feed to connect people with medical help.
 Businesses of all sizes and specialties used live video to conference call and interview candidates.
+Live streaming tools such as OneStream Live allow users to create live videos and multistream them to multiple social media platforms and the web simultaneously.

 Live video is the next big medium of online content.
 Of those surveyed, 79% of consumers interact with live video at least once a week.
 By 2028, global revenue from live video is expected to reach $184 billion.
 Already in 2020, gaming video content was bringing in $9.3 billion worldwide.
 If a picture is worth a thousand words, then 1 minute of online video is worth 1.8 million.